Moon over Parador: Production

 During a scene where Jack has to address the crowd as the Paradorian dictator, he ad-libs his lines and uses the lyrics for the song "The Impossible Dream" from Man of La Mancha.
+During a celebration for the Paradorian dictator, Sammy Davis Jr. sings "Begin the Beguine".
 Sammy Davis Jr.'s rendition of Parador's national anthem is sung against the music for "Bésame Mucho".
-The previous Paradorian National Anthem ("O Parador") is sung to the tune of "O Christmas Tree".
+The previous Paradorian National Anthem ("O Parador") is played to the tune of "O Christmas Tree", which begins with the tune of the "Wedding March".